lukasNo1/opi/misc/qyld_analysis.md

 4. This bot will sell a new covered call at the same time it buys the expiring one's back, QYLD sells new contracts only on monday after expiry date

+5. The bot itself doesn't have any expenses.
+If you run the bot with QQQ shares, you have to pay the expense ratio of this ETF of 0.20%

-5. Expense ratio with the bot: 0%, with QYLD: 0.60% at the time of writing
+   With QYLD the expense ratio is 0.60% at the time of writing

 The expiration dates on the cc's are the same.